-Should the government raise the minimum wage?
-Is globalization and free trade good for America?
+ECONOMICS Should the government raise the minimum wage?
+Is globalization and free Course # 02341 trade good for America?
 How can I retire a millionaire?
-Learn the answers to these questions and more through this highly interactive class.
-In Economics, you will read articles and watch videos that help you discuss and debate critical issues in microeconomics, macroeconomics and personal finance.
+Learn the answers Prereq: None to these questions and more through this highly interactive class.
+In Level: 10, 11, 12 Economics, you will read articles and watch videos that help you discuss and Credit: 0.5 debate critical issues in microeconomics, macroeconomics and personal finance.
 You will demonstrate your learning through projects, presentations, writing blog/discussion posts and quizzes.
 The course meets your consumer economics requirement while helping you think more critically about the world and how you can change it.
 This course fulfills the state mandate for consumer education.

-ADVANCED PLACEMENT MICROECONOMICS

-Prereq: Teacher recommendation

-Level: 11, 12 Credit: 0.5 Advanced Placement Microeconomics provides students with a thorough understanding of the decision making process for individuals and firms in the marketplace.
-It places primary emphasis on the operations of the product and factor markets along with the government's role in promoting efficiency and equity in various market structures.
-The course is conducted in a lecture/seminar manner supported by daily readings, practice problems, and student activities.
+Advanced Placement Microeconomics provides students with a thorough ADVANCED PLACEMENT MICROECONOMICS understanding of the decision making process for individuals and firms in the Course # 02361 marketplace.
+It places primary emphasis on the operations of the product and Prereq: Teacher recommendation factor markets along with the government's role in promoting efficiency and Level: 11, 12 equity in various market structures.
+The course is conducted in a Credit: 0.5 lecture/seminar manner supported by daily readings, practice problems, and student activities.
 This course fulfills the state mandate for consumer education.
 AP results reveal an advantage to taking AP Micro and AP Macro in the same year.